Diversity, equity, and inclusion: 1990s

-Since the 2000s
+2000s to early-2020s

 By 2003, corporations spent $8 billion annually on diversity.
-In 2009, in response to calls for the US government to do more for disabled veterans returning from the conflicts in Iraq and Afghanistan President Barack Obama signed executive order 13518, which established the Veterans Employment Initiative to enhance recruitment and retention of veterans in the federal workforce by creating a comprehensive framework to support their transition into civilian employment.
+In 2009, in response to calls for the US government to do more for disabled veterans returning from the conflicts in Iraq and Afghanistan, President Barack Obama signed Executive Order 13518, which established the Veterans Employment Initiative to enhance recruitment and retention of veterans in the federal workforce by creating a comprehensive framework to support their transition into civilian employment.
 It directed federal agencies to increase veteran hiring (especially disabled veterans), set goals for improvement, and establish the Veterans Employment Program Office to provide assistance and resources for veterans in civilian employment.
-In 2011, Barack Obama signed Executive Order 13583 concerning diversity and inclusion.
+In 2011, Obama signed Executive Order 13583 concerning diversity and inclusion.

 After the election of Donald Trump in 2016 and the ascent of the #MeToo and Black Lives Matter movements, Time magazine stated in 2019 that the DEI industry had "exploded" in size.
 Within academia, a 2019 survey found that spending on DEI efforts had increased 27 percent over the five preceding academic years.

-In support of DEI hiring during the first term of Donald Trump, the Office of Civil Rights of the Federal Aviation Authority FAA on Thursday, April 11, 2019, announced a pilot program to help prepare people with disabilities for careers in air traffic operations, which identifies specific opportunities for people with targeted disabilities, to facilitate their entry into a more "diverse and inclusive" workforce in a standard public opening for air traffic controller jobs at the Air Route Traffic Control Center (ARTCC) with the potential to be appointed to a temporary ATCS position at the FAA Academy.

-One 2020 estimate placed the size of the global diversity and inclusion market at $7.5 billion, of which $3.4 billion was in the United States, projecting it to reach $17.2 billion by 2027.
+In 2019, the Federal Aviation Administration (FAA) announced a pilot program to provide training opportunities for prospective air traffic controllers with "targeted" disabilities.
+A 2020 estimate by Global Industry Analysts placed the size of the global diversity and inclusion market at $7.5 billion, of which $3.4 billion was in the United States.
+Global Industry Analysts projected that the global market would reach $17.2 billion by 2027.

-In 2021, Joe Biden signed several executive orders concerning DEI, including Executive Order 13985 and Executive Order 14035.
+In September 2020, President Donald Trump signed Executive Order 13950, which prohibited the use of "divisive concepts" relating to race or sex "stereotyping" or "scapegoating" in workplace training by government contractors.

+In January 2021, President Joe Biden signed Executive Order 13985 after taking office, which directed federal agencies to rescind activities related to Executive Order 13950.
+In June 2021, he signed Executive Order 14035, which directed the government to enhance its ability to "recruit, hire, develop, promote, and retain talented individuals and to act as a model employer" for diversity, equity, inclusion, and accessibility (DEIA).

 In 2021, New York magazine stated that "the business became astronomically larger than ever" after the murder of George Floyd in May 2020.
 The Economist has also stated that surveys of international companies indicate that the number of people hired for jobs with "diversity" or "inclusion" in the title more than quadrupled since 2010.

-In 2023, The Supreme Court explicitly rejected affirmative action regarding race in college admissions in Students for Fair Admissions v.
+In 2023, the Supreme Court explicitly rejected affirmative action regarding race in college admissions in Students for Fair Admissions v.
 Harvard.
 The Court held that affirmative action programs "lack sufficiently focused and measurable objectives warranting the use of race, unavoidably employ race in a negative manner, involve racial stereotyping, and lack meaningful endpoints.
 We have never permitted admissions programs to work in that way, and we will not do so today".

 As of 2024, affirmative action in the United States had been increasingly replaced by emphasis on diversity, equity, and inclusion, while nine states explicitly banned affirmative action use in the employment process.